GrapeTree Reference Manual¶

 - Log Scale: All length of all branches will be scaled logarithmically.

-- Display: Long Branches will be show as normal
+- Display: Display all branches as normal

 - Shorten: Long branches will be cropped back to the specified branch length cutoff.
 Lines will be dashed to indicate affected branches.